Arun-Karunakaran/ansible-subsystem-ctrl/README.md

 >       }

 ## Configure Setup for managing Windows hosts using ansible playbooks
-**Step 19**: Configure the ansible Control Machine
+**Step 18**: Configure the ansible Control Machine
->       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pyOpenSSL --upgrade **Step 20**: Install pywinrm with support for basic, certificate, and NTLM auth, simply
+>       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pyOpenSSL --upgrade **Step 19**: Install pywinrm with support for basic, certificate, and NTLM auth, simply
->       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pywinrm **Step 21 Configuring Windows Host**: For configuring our Windows 10 remote host system to connect with the Ansible Control node.
+>       (env-autospinup) [<user>@oransicentos8 bin]$ pip install pywinrm **Step 20 Configuring Windows Host**: For configuring our Windows 10 remote host system to connect with the Ansible Control node.
 We are going to install the WinRM listener- short for Windows Remote – which will allow the connection between the Windows host system and the Ansible server.
 Before we do so, the Windows host system needs to fulfill a few requirements for the installation to succeed,
->-       Your Windows host system should be Windows 7 or later.
+1. Your Windows host system should be Windows 7 or later.
 For Servers, ensure that you are using Windows Server 2008 and later versions.
->-       Ensure your system is running .NET Framework 4.0 and later.
+2. Ensure your system is running .NET Framework 4.0 and later.
->-       Windows PowerShell should be Version 3.0 & later
+3. Windows PowerShell should be Version 3.0 & later
->-       With all the requirements met, now follow the steps stipulated below:
+4. With all the requirements met, now follow the steps stipulated below:
->-       Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Install-WMF3Hotfix.ps1 and run it on an elevated powershell window.
+5. Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Install-WMF3Hotfix.ps1 and run it on an elevated powershell window.
->-       Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Upgrade-PowerShell.ps1 and the script on an elevated powershell window.
+6. Download the https://github.com/jborean93/ansible-windows/blob/master/scripts/Upgrade-PowerShell.ps1 and the script on an elevated powershell window.
->-       Download the https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1 file to the desktop of the remote windows host VM and run it using powershell 3.0 or greater version as an administrator.
-Make sure a self signed SSL certificate is generated.
+7. Download the https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1 file to the desktop of the remote windows host VM and run it using powershell 3.0 or greater version as an administrator.
+Make sure a self signed SSL certificate is generated<br /><br />
-**Step 22**: Checking for successfull connections
+**Step 21**: Checking for successfull connections
->-       cd /etc/ansible/
->-       update hosts file,
+>       Navigate to /etc/ansible directory on your ansible server.
+And update the hosts file, a sample hostfile is already provided as part of this clone, update it as per your requirement.
 >       [winhost]
 >       <serverip1>
 >       <serverip2>